Gavin-OP/stat4012-group-project/README.md

 3. [How to choose the number of hidden layers and nodes in a feedforward neural network?](https://stats.stackexchange.com/questions/181/how-to-choose-the-number-of-hidden-layers-and-nodes-in-a-feedforward-neural-netw)

-   [^1]: (i) the number of hidden layers equals one; and (ii) the number of neurons in that layer is the mean of the neurons in the input and output layers.
+   [^1]: 1. the number of hidden layers equals one; and 2. the number of neurons in that layer is the mean of the neurons in the input and output layers.
    [^2]: Refer to Reference 3.